anonymous-sciclaims/scigram/README.md

-# SciGram: A Large-Scale Dataset for Scientific Diagram Understanding
+# From Terminology to Diagrams: Visual-Instruction Generation for Scientific Diagram Understanding

 This repository contains the official code accompanying the paper:
-"SciGram: A Large-Scale Dataset for Scientific Diagram Understanding"
+"From Terminology to Diagrams: Visual-Instruction Generation for Scientific Diagram Understanding"

 Our goal is to facilitate research on the automatic understanding of scientific diagrams by providing the tools necessary to reconstruct the SciGram dataset from publicly available sources.